Joe Perkins (Santa Barbara): Development

 Actor Dane Witherspoon originated the role of Joe.
 He revealed that he ended up reading for three roles, but he really wanted the part of Joe.
 Of his casting, Witherspoon said "I was told they chose me because they sensed an intense, searching quality underneath my outward calm.
 That quality is in me; it always has been."
 Witherspoon admitted that he was exhausted by the filming schedule, in which he worked 16 hours a day, almost every day.

 The serial opens with Joe's release from prison, and it is established that he was accused of murdering a member of the Capwell family five years prior.
 He returns home to find the real culprit and clear his name.
 Joe is the son of an oil-rigger, and his family are "distinctly working class", which contrasts with the aristocratic and upper class Capwells.
-Joe's former girlfriend, Kelly is the sister of the man he was convicted of killing.
+Joe's former girlfriend, Kelly Capwell (Robin Wright) is the sister of the man he was convicted of killing.

 After three months in the role, Witherspoon was let go from Santa Barbara and the role was recast to Mark Arnold.
 The initial reason given was that he was not right for the lead role.
 The Courier-Posts Lynda Hirsch reported that his co-stars were unhappy by the development and thought he should have been given more time to establish himself in the role.
 The show was also going through a period of low ratings and new producers had been brought in, leading to cast changes.
 Jon-Michael Reed of the Philadelphia Daily News later reported that Witherspoon's portrayal of Joe had not been living up to the writers' expectations.

-In March 1985, a few months after Arnold took over the role, the character was killed off.
+In March 1985, a few months after Arnold took over the role, the character was written out of the show.
+On-screen, Joe and his fiancée Kelly Capwell marry amidst the Carnation Killer storyline, which has seen a serial killer targeting women who look like Kelly.
+Wendy Chapman of TV Week wrote that the couple "were never to find the happiness they deserved."
+Their wedding night is interrupted by the killer, who kidnaps Kelly and is revealed to be her former fiancé Peter Flint (Stephen Meadows).
+After Kelly is saved, Peter shoots Joe, who later dies of his injuries.